AndrewC160/nextflow_CutNRun/README.md

 ### Resources

 This pipeline requries several accessory files to run, and these are typically stored in a `resources` directory.
 This folder can be saved in the `nextflow_cutNrun` directory, or it can be specified using the `--dir_resources` argument.
-This folder must contain the following:
+This folder should contain the following (though specific locations for each can be provided separately):

 #### Bowtie2 indices

+`--bt2_idx /path/to/bowtie2_index/hg38/hg38` (Primary genome, hg38 for instance)

+`--bt2_spike /path/to/bowtie2_index/sac3/sac3` (Spike genome, Sac3 for instance)

 Alignment is performed using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml), and so a Bowtie2 index is required for both the sample and spike genomes.
 [These can be generated manually](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#indexing-a-reference-genome), but many pre-built indices are available for download ([here](https://benlangmead.github.io/aws-indexes/bowtie), for instance).

 A Bowtie index should consist of a single directory *named after the genome*.
-Within this directory, substituent bowtie files should have a *prefix that matches the containing folder*.
+Within this directory, Bowtie files should all have a *prefix that matches the containing folder*.
 For instance, the Bowtie2 index for the `hg38` genome is:
 ```
 hg38
 ├── hg38.1.bt2